hiulit/RetroPie-Fun-Facts-Splashscreens/README.md

 > Not working yet!
 Well, it's working, but it's not officially released!
 It's just for testing purposes!

-This script creates a splashscreen for RetroPie with a random 'Fun Fact!' to be shown at boot.
+This script creates a splashscreen for RetroPie with a random **Fun Fact!** to be shown at boot.

 An option can be enabled to automatically create a new splashscreen at every boot.